 Ground-breaking solutions that differ greatly from conventional wind turbines, need equally innovative braking systems.

-Here is how Svendborg Brakes and Stromag, part of the Altra Renewable Energy family(*1), is able to meet these unique and specific demands.
+This is how we able to meet these unique and specific demands.

 Airborne Wind Energy Systems (AWES) that produce energy soar through the sky as the latest innovation in wind power generation.
 A leading developer of AWES was looking for braking systems that would meet the unique, specific requirements of its applications - Altra Renewables was able to offer an ideal solution.

 300 meters from the ground